FASB's new leasing standard guidance under ASC 842

 On Feb.
 25, 2016, new guidance was issued by the Financial Accounting Standards Board (FASB) for an Accounting Standards Update on topic 842 for leases.
 The guidance was created to allow transparency for investors and financial statement users to assess the timing, amount, and cash flow from leases as well as provide fewer opportunities for structuring leasing transactions to create specific outcomes on the balance sheet.
 Under the new standard, for most leases, a lessee will recognize a lease liability and a related asset on the balance sheet.

 For public companies and certain other entities the new guidance will be effective for fiscal years (and interim periods within those fiscal years) beginning after Dec.
 15, 2018.
-For a calendar year company, the guidance is effective Jan.
-1, 2020.
+For a calendar-year company, the guidance is effective Jan.
+1, 2019.
 For all other organizations, the guidance is effective for fiscal years beginning after Dec.
-15, 2020.
+15, 2021 and for interim periods within fiscal years beginning after Dec.
+15, 2022.
 However, companies are permitted to adopt the standard early.

 Under ASC 842, a lessor classifies leases for general accepted accounting principles (GAAP) as either a sales-type, direct financing or operating lease.
 For federal tax purposes, leases are treated as either a true lease, sale of asset(s), or a financing transaction.